cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 security of the PQ KEM, and the PRF security of the RO when keyed with the PQ KEM's shared secret.

-This document's UK construction does not have an IND-CCA analysis; the GHP paper on which the construction is based gives a slightly different version, namely they do not include the public encapsulation keys in the KDF.
+This document's UK construction does not have an IND-CCA analysis; the
+{{GHP18}} paper on which the construction is based gives a slightly different version, namely they do not include the public encapsulation keys in the KDF.
 However, we argue that the proof goes through with trivial modifications if the public encapsulation keys are included in the KDF.
-The relevant step is claim 3 of Theorem 1, which reduces to the split-key pseudorandomness of the KDF.
-(GHP call the KDF a "core" function, and denote it as W.) We observe that adding the public encapsulation keys to the inputs only changes the concrete contents of the reduction's queries to its oracle.
+The relevant step is claim 3 of Theorem 1, which reduces to the split-key pseudorandomness of the KDF. ({{GHP18}} call the KDF a "core" function, and denote it as W.) We observe that adding the public encapsulation keys to the inputs only changes the concrete contents of the reduction's queries to its oracle.
 Since the reduction chooses the public encapsulation keys itself, they can be added to the oracle inputs, and the remainder of the proof goes through unmodified.

-We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in GHP meets the split-key pseudorandomness property used in GHP's analysis. <!-- TODO: apparently there is no good citation for this foklore, maybe we can explicitly lay it out -->
+We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in {{GHP18}} meets the split-key pseudorandomness property used in
+{{GHP18}}'s analysis. <!-- TODO: apparently there is no good citation for this foklore, maybe we can explicitly lay it out -->

 Like UG, the CG construction has two complementary IND-CCA analyses.
 Both